SIR epidemics in populations with large sub-communities: Model, main results and heuristics

 \subsection{Diverging number of communities}

 We now consider the case when the number of communities $m_n+1 \to \infty$ as $n \to \infty$.
 Before we formulate our results regarding this asymptotic regime, we need some further notation.

 For the epidemic $\Enm$, let $\hatznc$ denote the total number of communities, including community $0$, that are infected during its course, i.e.\ $\hatznc \in \{1,2,\cdots, m_n +1\}$ is the number of communities that contain at least one non-susceptible individual at the end of the epidemic.
-As above, $\Zn_C$ denotes the number of communities that experience an epidemic having size at least $\log n$, $\Zn_T$ denotes the total number of individuals infected (over all communities) and $\barzn_T=n^{-1}\Zn_T$.
+As above, $\Zn_C$ denotes the number of communities that experience an epidemic having size at least $\log n$, $\Zn_T$ denotes the total number of individuals infected, $\An_T$ denotes the severity of the epidemic, $\barzn_T=n^{-1}\Zn_T$ and $\baran_T=n^{-1}\An_T$.
+(Note that $\Zn_T$ and $\An_T$ are counted over all $m_n+1$ communities.)
 We say that a global epidemic occurs if at least $\log m_n$ communities are affected by the outbreak and let $\Gn = \{\hatznc \ge \log m_n\}$ denote this event.

 During the early stages of the epidemic $\Enm$, the process of infected communities can be approximated by a branching process which assumes that all global contacts are with individuals in previously uninfected communities.
 We show that for large $n$ this branching process is close to the branching process $\BBcheck \sim \BB(\lg \bar{A})$ (recall the notation defined in Section~\ref{notation}), where the random variable $\bar{A}$ satisfies